=Revamped: November 7, 2015= My new notes are in bold

 Before he could finish his sentence, Kirin had him wrapped in a tight hug from the waist down.

-The drow was surprised, but he soon calmed and pat her on the back.
+The drow was surprised, but he soon regained his composure and pat her on the back.

 "Thank you," Kirin said appreciatively.
 "I heard what you did for me.
 And I owe you one."

-Drizzt smiled widely and bent down to her height to return the hug.
+Val translated for him, prompting Drizzt to smile widely and bend down to Kirin's height to return the hug.
 "It is I who should thank you," he said.
 "You have made my heart soar this night."

 The winter wolf only cocked her head to the side.